 Although native to the western US, White Fir has also performed well in the East.
 Needle color varies from plant to plant, ranging from light blue to a medium green.
 It will reach 70' high and 2'-25' wide.
 It also tolerates dry and compacted soil.

-The popular Colorado Spruce (also known as Blue Spruce) has a similar outline and foliage color to the White Spruce.
+The popular Colorado Spruce (also known as Blue Spruce) has a similar outline and foliage color to the White Fir.
 Since we are seeing increased Cytospera infestations on the Colorado Spruce, we are recommending the White Fir as a superior substitute.
 Use as a specimen, in groupings, or for screening.